ali77gh/ProjectAnalyzer/README.md

   - [ ] Build binary for Windows and Mac (maybe with ci/cd).
   - [ ] installation script.

-- [ ] Result should sort by user input
 - [x] Fix table problem on huge source codes (calculate spaces)
-- [ ] divide Counter module from analyzer (same thing you do with Walker)
+- [x] divide Counter module from analyzer (same thing you do with Walker)
 - [ ] Refactor project
   - [x] Use tokio for multi-threading
   - [x] Use clap for args parser